Wolverine971/9takes/src/blog/people/celebrities/Paris-Hilton.md

 Today, Paris Hilton continues to reinvent herself, expanding her entrepreneurial ventures and using her platform to advocate for causes close to her heart.
 Her journey from socialite to savvy businesswoman and philanthropist is a testament to the versatility and determination of the Enneagram Type 3.

-As you delve deeper into the world of the Enneagram, Paris Hilton's story serves as a compelling case study of how this powerful personality typing system can shed light on the driving forces behind the lives of public figures.
+As you explore the world of the Enneagram, Paris Hilton's story serves as a compelling case study of how this powerful personality typing system can shed light on the driving forces behind the lives of public figures.
 So, what other secrets might the Enneagram unlock about the celebrities we thought we knew?

 <svelte:head>